KNOWLEDGE BASE Ways To Do Business In The US

 Most of the major commerce platforms are prepared to sell in the US and integrate with a number of payment platforms that take payment in a number of currencies.
 The process of figuring out what the ‘landed price’ is, meaning that it includes the product cost, packaging, customs and any tariffs that may apply, shipping insurances, currency conversions, and handling fees is fairly straightforward.
 Understanding the landed price will help you determine what you will need to charge to make a profit as against what the market will bear.
 If you are transferring those costs to your buyers, it is also useful for you to understand whether the price they pay in the end can be supported by the market.

 In this business model, you are responsible for marketing, selling, exporting and customer support when you sell internationally.
 Consumer e-commerce sites and mobile apps should have a country specific internationalized website which is localized for the language and culture for each country.
-B2B commerce businesses can decide if a country-specific web or mobile offering is necessary, depending upon the product category and market expectations.
+B2B commerce businesses can decide if a country-specific web or mobile offering is necessary, depending on the product category and market expectations.
 Unless you are targeting a specific non-English speaking group in the United States, your website should be offered in English.
 US-specific SEO and marketing will be required to optimize your ecommerce business.

 Often the easiest, fastest, lowest cost and lowest risk options are working with distributors or sales agents.
 These may not be the ones with the highest return in the long-term but can help you to learn about the market before considering higher risk opportunities.